hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

 pdf_data_dict = tikaParser.from_file(pdf_filename)
 ```

-The data dictionary has three keys metadata, content, status.
+The data dictionary has three keys: metadata, content, and status.
 Content is the most important as it is the extracted text.
 Metadata is somewhat useful as it contains properties of the PDF file.
 ```python
 metadata = pdf_data_dict['metadata']
 content = pdf_data_dict['content']